How much money can I borrow for a home loan?

 Obviously, how much it’s going to cost you to build a house in the end comes down to your circumstances; where are you building, what’s your budget, how many rooms/floors etc. As a guide however, building a house in Queensland can cost you anywhere between $1,700-$3,400/square metre.

-If you’re looking to build a new place, or just looking to buy, make sure you check out Heritage’s home loans and calculator.
+If you’re looking to build a new place, or just looking to buy, make sure you check out our home loans and home loan repayments calculator.
 If you’re looking to renovate your current place, there’s plenty of help and advice available to you as well.
 And finally, if you’re looking to protect your newest and most valuable asset, be sure to purchase home insurance from Heritage.